Children's Comprehensive Bible Question Quiz

 a.
 Turkeys appeared every morning at sunrise for 40 days.

 b.
-God sent nomad merchants to them with food.
+God sent nomadic merchants to them with food.

 c.
 A substance called "manna" fell from the sky.

-c.
-Food called manna fell from the sky and covered the ground.
+Food called manna fell from the sky and covered the ground like morning dew.

-The Hebrews had to pick it up every morning for their daily meals.
+The Hebrews picked it up every morning for forty years for their daily meals.

 On the sixth day, they picked up twice as much so that they would have some for the Sabbath.